0LNetworkCommunity/documentation/docs/tools/cli-tools/txs/user.md

 Generate transactions for V8 user vouches.

-## Assert that an address is a human founder
+## Assert that an address has re-joined the chain

 ```
-libra txs user human-founder
+libra txs user re-join
 ```

 ## Vouch for another address